 By removing polyps, it lowers the chances of colorectal cancer.
 The cost may vary depending on where the surgery is performed.

-Medicare Part B covers preventative services, including colonoscopy screenings at no charge.
-As mentioned above, if a polyp is found, the procedure will be considered diagnostic.
+Medicare Part B covers preventative services, including colonoscopy screenings, at no charge.
+As mentioned above, the procedure will be considered diagnostic if a polyp is found.
 If the procedure is preventative, then there will be no cost.

 If you have a Medicare Advantage plan, it is still covered as preventative and should be a $0 copay.

-In a Medicare Supplement, since it’s secondary to Medicare, there is no cost on a preventative screening.
+Since it’s secondary to Medicare, there is no cost of preventative screening in a Medicare Supplement.

-Diagnostic colonoscopies are covered under Medicare Part B. Benefit recipients are subject to the Part B deductible, and generally, 20% after the deductible is met.
+Diagnostic colonoscopies are covered under Medicare Part B. Benefit recipients are subject to the Part B deductible, generally 20% after the deductible is met.

-Keep in mind that health care providers cover differently depending on where the person has the procedure done and whether it’s inpatient or outpatient.
+Remember that healthcare providers cover differently depending on where the person has the procedure done and whether it’s inpatient or outpatient.